skip to Main Content

 Chinese stroke order: Close frames last

-For strokes that cut across many other strokes, they are often written last.
+Strokes that cut across all the other strokes are often written last.
 For example, the character 半 (bàn), which means “half.”
-The vertical line is written last.
+The long vertical line is written last because it cuts through the rest of the character across its whole length.

 Chinese stroke order: Character spanning strokes last